Background modeling for dark matter search with 1.7 years of COSINE-100 data: Background simulations

 where $\epsilon$ is a coefficient that represents a change in energy.
 The $i^\mathrm{th}$ bin content of the MC spectrum, $B_i$, can be approximated as

 where we use a numerical approach to obtain the derivative as

 where $\delta\epsilon$ represents a very small change in $\epsilon$ and $E_i$ denotes the central value of the $i^{th}$ energy bin.
 A linear interpolation of the MC spectrum is used for the small variation of $\delta\epsilon$.
+The coefficient $\epsilon$ in Eq.~\ref{eq:escale2} is determined by fitting the MC spectrum to the data.

 Since there is the nonlinear detector response modeled by the empirical function obtained in Sect.~\ref{sec:2}, at low energies, adjusting the energy in the MC spectrum corresponding to the scaled energy of the anode readout follows a different procedure from that of the dynode readout, and is expressed by